firecracker-microvm/firecracker/docs/mmds/mmds-user-guide.md

 *501* - `Not Implemented`

-The requested HTTP functionality is not supported by MMDS.
+The requested HTTP functionality is not supported by MMDS or the requested resource is not supported in IMDS format.

 # Appendix